-NUTR 4650 Special Topics (one-half unit) NUTR 4651 Special Topics (one-half unit) offered in summer-1 and summer-2 semesters, respectively.
+NUTR 4650 Special Topics (one-half unit)

+NUTR 4651 Special Topics (one-half unit)

+offered in summer-1 and summer-2 semesters, respectively, and achieve grade B or higher.

 2.4.
 Internship Education Program (IEP)

 The IEP provides practical dietetic training that can be completed in conjunction with the MScAHN and MAHN.
 The three internship courses to be completed as part of the IEP are: